Akvilė Paražinskaitė

 Akvilė Paražinskaitė (born 29 November 1996) is a Lithuanian former tennis player.

 In her career, she won one singles title and five doubles titles on the ITF Women's Circuit.
 On 18 July 2022, she achieved both her best singles ranking of world No. 491 and her best doubles ranking of 356.

-Paražinskaitė was attending the University of Kentucky.
+Paražinskaitė was a Divison 1 College Tennis Player at the University of Kentucky from 2015–2021.

 Playing for Lithuania Fed Cup team, she has a 13–4 win–loss record.